dsebban/md-blog/refactoring_to_functional_patterns.md

 # Refactoring to functional patterns in Scala

-If you have a background in Java like me you probably read [Refactoring To Patterns](https://industriallogic.com/xp/refactoring/), It's a very cool book about refactorings, it shows how to refactor OO code step by step and getting to a full blown GoF design pattern at then end .
-It made a big impact on me at the time, you get the feeling that code is alive and wants to be rearanged this way, patterns emerge naturally.
+If you have a background in Java like me you probably read [Refactoring To Patterns](https://industriallogic.com/xp/refactoring/).
+It's a very cool book about refactorings that shows you how to refactor Object Orientated code step by step and get and eventually reach full blown Gang of Four design patterns.
+It had a huge impact on me at the time.
+It left me with the feeling that code is alive and wants to be rearranged this way, and that patterns emerge naturally.

-Fast forward 10 years later, I now work in a very cool startup [Bigpanda](https://bigpanda.io/careers/) and we use Scala and Functional programming for our back end services.
+Fast forward 10 years, and I work in a very cool startup ([Bigpanda](https://bigpanda.io/careers/)) where we use Scala and Functional programming for our back end services.
-Working with FP is very different and I would say way easier, no more complicated class hierarchies, no more complicated patterns, only functions, functions, functions.
+Working with FP is very different, and in my opinion far easier.
+The are no more complicated class hierarchies and no more complicated patterns, only functions, functions, functions.
+If GoF design patterns are no longer our destination, then the refactoring steps we must take are very different.

-In this post I will build from simple refactorings to more advanced ones using the State monad and Writer monad (which are functional design patterns)
+In this post I'll introduce you to some approaches to refactoring functional code.
+I will build from simple refactorings to more advanced ones using the State and Writer monads - functional design patterns.

 ## Make sure you have a full suite of tests with good coverage

-Refactoring without tests is like jumping without a safety net, sbt as a very useful continuous test runner :
+Refactoring without tests is like jumping without a safety net.
+You can use sbt as a very useful continuous test runner:

 ```scala